-Design and Technology forms an integral and statutory element of a pupil's entitlement to learning and at our school we ensure that all pupils can engage with creative learning and develop as young designers irrespective of their race, cultural
+Design and Technology forms an integral and statutory element of a pupil's entitlement to learning and at our school we ensure that all pupils can engage with

 In our differentiation planning we take due regard of factors such as classroom organisation, learning materials and the learning environment.
 All children are given equal access to the programmes of study through differentiated support.
 Differentiation in terms of teaching methods and resources will be planned to meet the individual needs of the children.
 All children should have access to materials and opportunities suitable to their specific needs.
 Extra challenge is provided to deepen the learning of all children.